julian-molina/Documentation/_includes/network/fee-structure.md

 <!--------------------------------------------- CONTENT starts -->

 Exchange fees are a crucial part of trading.
 A strategy may work like a charm when you leave fees out of the equation but would lead you to bankruptcy in a live trading situation.

-Fee structures are factored both in the session reports and in the graphic representation of each trade provided by the simulation trades product of the trading bot.
+Exchanges don't usually report the amount charged in fees on each transaction, thus, the system calculates fees and subtract them from balances.
+Learn more about the handling of [fees](suite-trading-engine-order-specific.html#fees-paid).

+{% include important.html content="The accuracy of the internal account-keeping depends on this parameter.
+Make sure you obtain the correct fee structure from the exchange corresponding to the tier of your account." %}

 To illustrate how fees affect your bottom line, take a look at the image below.

 [![Trading-Simulation-Fees-Fails](https://user-images.githubusercontent.com/13994516/63636432-8d8cdf80-c66f-11e9-86a3-480d157d8126.gif)](https://user-images.githubusercontent.com/13994516/63636432-8d8cdf80-c66f-11e9-86a3-480d157d8126.gif)

 The trade hits the take profit target above the Position Rate level, however, due to fees, the trade has a negative 0.32% ROI.

-In the context of forward testing and live trading sessions, the fee structure assumptions do not affect actual transactions.
-However, the parameter is taken into account when creating simulation layers, which are also available during forward testing and live trading.

 <!--------------------------------------------- CONTENT ends -->